5 Things To Do Before You Even Think About Getting A Divorce

 Even if you don’t end up hiring an attorney, like the Sisemore Law firm, to handle your separation or divorce, you would be well advised to get as much information as you can before you even discuss divorce with your spouse.
 There’s a lot to know about divorce in North Carolina our laws are complex and even the simplest situation can be very confusing to families already in distress.
 Actions you take now may very well affect the outcome of your divorce (see #3) and you need to understand your options ahead of timenot some time down the road when it may be too late to alter the outcome.
 Click here to find attorneys who are well versed in the intricacies of North Carolina divorce law.

 3. Do not move out of the marital home without talking to an attorney first.

 Leaving the house without a good reason may cause you to pay alimony or may result in your inability to collect alimony.
+By contacting good divorce lawyers Harrisburg PA way, or wherever you might be searching for a lawyer, you can get the best deal regarding your home.
 If you leave the house, you may also be unable to return until after a court divides the property.
 This process might take more than a year.
 The best advice is to stay in the house until after you talk with an attorney unless your spouse is violent.
 If your spouse is violent, you must take all steps necessary to protect yourself and your children.

 4. If you have been involved in any extramarital affairs, talk to a lawyer before you discuss this with your spouse or anyone else.